Skip to main content

 All said, yes, carrying out the NAAC process involves a lot of documentation and report generation!
 But with the right expert’s intervention, you could easily get through it.

-Creatrix Accreditation management software is an integrated solution for generating, collecting, organizing, and administering all required data and reports in predefined formats specified by NAAC regulatory body.
+Creatrix Accreditation management software is an integrated solution for generating, collecting, organizing, and administering all required data and reports in predefined formats specified by the NAAC regulatory body.
 It also includes a variety of graphical and analytic tools, as well as collaborative dashboards for tracking data submission progress.

 Here’s how Creatrix Accreditation software works in NAAC automation;